-As a result of these procedures we consider the most significant laws and regulations that have a direct impact on the financial statements are FRS 102 and the Companies Act 2006.
-We performed audit procedures to detect non-compliances which may have a material impact on the financial statements which included reviewing financial statement disclosures.
+As a result of these procedures we consider the most significant laws and regulations that have a direct impact on the financial statements are FRS 102, the Companies Act 2006 and tax compliance regulations.
+We performed audit procedures to detect non-compliances which may have a material impact on the financial statements which included reviewing financial statement disclosures and evaluating advice received from tax advisors.

-The group audit engagement team identified the risk of management override of controls and valuation of investment properties as the areas where the financial statements were most susceptible to material misstatement due to fraud.

-Audit procedures performed included but were not limited to testing manual journal entries and other adjustments and evaluating the business rationale in relation to significant, unusual transactions and transactions entered into outside the normal course of business, challenging judgments and estimates applied in the valuation of investments using the assistance of a valuation specialist.
+The group audit engagement team identified the risk of management override of controls, the risk of fraud in revenue recognition and valuation of investment property as the areas where the financial statements were most susceptible to material misstatement due to fraud.
+Audit procedures performed included but were not limited to testing manual journal entries and other adjustments and evaluating the business rationale in relation to significant, unusual transactions and transactions entered into outside the normal course of business, sample testing revenue recognition and cut-off, and challenging judgments and estimates applied in the valuation of investment property using the assistance of a valuation specialist.